rameshMonika/Migrant-buddy/README.md

 | **hybrid_rerank + SEA-LION-E5** | **0.950** | 1.000 | 0.333 | 1.000 | **0.963** | 4872ms |

 Why each strategy lands where it does:
-- **BM25 only** misses the correct chunk in top-3 on 4 of 10 queries outright —
+- **BM25 only** misses the correct chunk in the top 3 outright on 4 of 10 queries.
-  almost all non-English, where lexical term overlap against the English corpus barely exists.
+  Almost all of those misses are non-English queries, where lexical term overlap against the English corpus barely exists.
-- **hybrid_rerank + ms-marco-MiniLM** is *worse than no rerank at all* (0.425 vs
+- **hybrid_rerank + ms-marco-MiniLM** is *worse than no rerank at all* (0.425 vs.
-  0.783 MRR): an English-only cross-encoder rescoring a 70%-non-English candidate pool actively demotes correct chunks that RRF had already surfaced.
+  0.783 MRR).
+It's an English-only cross-encoder rescoring a candidate pool that's 70% non-English, so it actively demotes correct chunks that RRF had already surfaced.
-- **hybrid (no rerank) scores below dense-only** despite identical hit@3 (0.900): fusing in a noisy BM25 signal doesn't push the correct chunk out of the top 3, but dilutes dense's already-strong ordering within it, bumping the right chunk from 1st to 2nd/3rd often enough to cost 0.09 MRR.
+- **hybrid (no rerank) scores below dense-only**, despite matching it on hit@3 (0.900 each).
+Fusing in a noisy BM25 signal doesn't push the correct chunk out of the top 3, but it dilutes dense's already-strong ordering within it, often bumping the right chunk from 1st to 2nd or 3rd, which costs 0.09 MRR.
-- **bge-reranker-v2-m3 and SEA-LION-E5 tie on hit@3/recall@3** (both perfect 1.000)
+- **bge-reranker-v2-m3 and SEA-LION-E5 tie on hit@3 and recall@3** (both a perfect
-  but SEA-LION-E5 wins on MRR (0.950 vs 0.817) and nDCG@3 (0.963 vs 0.863) — it lands
+  1.000), but SEA-LION-E5 wins on MRR (0.950 vs. 0.817) and nDCG@3 (0.963 vs.
-  the correct chunk at rank 1 more consistently, which is the whole point of a SEA-LION-tuned reranker on an SEA-language-heavy query set.
-Latency between the two is a wash (4772ms vs 4872ms) — the win is rank quality, not speed.
+  0.863).
+It lands the correct chunk at rank 1 more consistently, which is the whole point of a SEA-LION-tuned reranker on an SEA-language-heavy query set.
+  Latency between the two is a wash (4772ms vs. 4872ms), so the win is rank quality, not speed.

-Two numbers here are honestly unexplained rather than papered over: hybrid (no-rerank) clocking faster (55ms) than dense-only (137ms) despite doing strictly more work (dense + BM25 + fusion) — likely a benchmark-ordering/warm-up artifact, not confirmed; and SEA-LION-E5 (noted as a bi-encoder) costing the same latency as bge-reranker-v2-m3 (a true cross-encoder) despite the architecture difference.
+Two numbers here are honestly unexplained rather than papered over.
+First, hybrid (no rerank) clocks faster (55ms) than dense-only (137ms) despite doing strictly more work (dense retrieval, BM25, and fusion combined) — likely a benchmark-ordering or warm-up artifact, not confirmed.
+Second, SEA-LION-E5 (a bi-encoder) costs the same latency as bge-reranker-v2-m3 (a true cross-encoder), despite the architecture difference.

 <a id="generation-model-comparison"></a>
 ### Generation model comparison